DocodeOU/scheduleapi_docs/docs/security.md

 :::important

 If the token does not correspond to the one that is shown by our request, please check if you've granted access to other third-parties.
-This will ensure that the calls that your endpoint is receiving are coming only allowed parties.
+This will ensure that the calls that your endpoint is receiving are coming only from allowed parties.

 :::